just-noticeable/damroo/criminality_of_policies_for_holding_human_beings_as_chattel.md

 The applicable statutes in such cases of punishable offenses may include, and are not limited to:

+1. Article 21, of the Constitution of India.

 1. Bharatiya Nyaya Sanhita (BNS) 2023, Sections: